adlnet/xAPI-Spec/xAPI-Communication.md

 The semantics of the call are driven by the "stateId" parameter.
 If it is included, the GET and DELETE methods will act upon a single defined state document identified by "stateId".
 Otherwise, GET will return the available ids, and DELETE will delete all state in the context given through the other parameters.
-This Resource has [Concurrency](#concurrency) controls associated with it.
+This resource has [Concurrency](#concurrency) controls associated with it.

 ###### <a name="2.3.s3"></a>Single Document (PUT | POST | GET | DELETE)
 Example resource endpoint: http://example.com/xAPI/activities/state

-Stores, changes, fetches, or deletes the document specified by the given stateId that exists in the context of the specified Activity, Agent, and registration (if specified).
+Stores, changes, fetches, or deletes the document specified by the given "stateId" that exists in the context of the specified Activity, Agent, and registration (if specified).

 **Content (PUT | POST):** The document to be stored or updated.